gi-k-glacier-0705/gi-k-glacier-0705/README.md

 **📜 Artifacts**
 Writing, poetry, observations, and other things that travel down my arm while I am exploring the universe.

-## The fossil record
+## 🦴 The Fossil Record

 Things do not usually arrive fully formed.

-Ideas mutate.
-Interfaces wander.
-Experiments fail.
-Projects become something else. inspiration comes from surprising places.

-I keep some of the evidence.

-Not because every version was good — but because becoming is part of the work.
+Ideas mutate, interfaces wander, and experiments fail.
+I keep some of the evidence—not because every version was good, but because becoming is part of the work.

+### 📫 Connect:
+cosmicwonder@duck.com | 🔗 GeekGelasia.dev

 ---